 The methods described above may produce a fair value calculation that may not be indicative of net realizable value or reflective of future fair values.
 Furthermore, while the Organization's management believes its valuation methods are appropriate and consistent with other market participants, the use of different methodologies or assumptions to determine fair value of certain financial instruments could result in a different fair value measurement at the reporting date.

-The only assets of the Organization reported at fair value are investments, which are all considered Level 1 within the fair value hierarchy.
+The only assets of the Organization reported at fair value are investments, which are all considered Level 1 within the fair value hierarchy as of December 31, 2020 and 2019.